bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

 and :meth:`inference <justdeepit.models.SOD.inference>`.
-:meth:`train <justdeepit.models.SOD.train>` is used for training the models, while :meth:`save <justdeepit.models.SOD.save>` is used for saving the training weights, and :meth:`inference <justdeepit.models.SOD.inference>` is used for detecting objects in test images.
+:meth:`train <justdeepit.models.SOD.train>` is used for training the models, while :meth:`save <justdeepit.models.SOD.save>` is used for saving the training weights, and :meth:`inference <justdeepit.models.SOD.inference>` is used for salient objects detection against test images.
 Detailed descriptions of these functions are provided below.